 However, the medical community is torn on whether this is the right call.

-In a new petition, doctors and nurses are imploring that the governor reconsider his decision to allow an additional partner "with no emergent medical need" onto the labour floor.
+In a new petition, doctors and nurses are imploring that the governor reconsider his decision to allow an additional partner “with no emergent medical need” onto the labor floor.

-Although it's true that these support people are "non-medically necessary," one doctor maintains that banning partners from labour is a step backwards with troubling implications.
+Although it’s true that these support people are “non-medically necessary,” one doctor maintains that banning partners from labor is a step backwards with troubling implications.

-Giving Birth Alone Places an Undue Burden on Patient and Healthcare Team
+Giving Birth Alone Places an Undue Burden on the Patient and Healthcare Team

-Dr. Chitra Akileswaran – an Ob/Gyn who is the co-founder of Cleo, a resource for working parents – said that it places an "undue burden" on not only the person in labour but also on their care team and the healthcare system.
+Dr. Chitra Akileswaran – an ob/gyn and the cofounder of Cleo, a resource for working parents – said that it places an “undue burden” on not only the person in labor, but also on their care team and the healthcare system.

 “Ninety percent of a nurse’s energy is on activities other than emotional well-being.”